 - stars: the Sun, properties of stars, H-R diagrams, lives and deaths of stars

 - galaxies and the universe: Milky Way Galaxy, galaxy types, Hubble's Law, big bang theory, dark matter and dark energy

-Assessment Methods for Course Learning GoalsExams, quizzes, class participation, and projects as specified in the individual instructor's syllabus will be utilized.
+Assessment Methods for Course Learning GoalsExams, quizzes, class participation, and projects as specified in the individual instructor's syllabus are utilized.

 Reference, Resource, or Learning Materials to be used by Student:Text, laboratory and demonstration equipment, internet resources, library, science learning center.
 Please refer to syllabus for specific information.